OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 .. note::
-    Do not forget to add the proper permissions to the datastores and any resource accesed by your one user
+    Do not forget to add the proper permissions to the datastores and any resource accesed by your OpenNebula user

 Special Permission